Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The famous Tate Modern| ©Christine Matthews

 If you are in London and you are one of those who prefer modern art you are in luck.
-The *Tate Modern is a total must-see since it opened in 2000.
-Not only does it contain an impressive collection, but the building itself (the former Bankside power station) is worth a visit.
+The Tate Modern is a total must-see since it opened in 2000.
+Not only does it contain an impressive collection, but the building itself (the old Bankside power station) is worth a visit.

 Information and tips for the visit:

-• Hours: Sunday to Thursday is open from 10:00 to 18:00.
-Fridays and Saturdays, meanwhile, the closing is delayed until 22:00.
+• Opening hours: from Sunday to Thursday it is open from 10 am to 6 pm.
+Fridays and Saturdays, on the other hand, the closing is delayed until 10 pm.

 • Tickets: although some exhibitions are paid, general admission is free.